(revised January 2020)

 Who Are We?
 The “Thoughtful” Music Blog

-We have profiled thousands of indie artists from across the globe prior to when they were headlining their own shows, such as Courtney Barnett, Daughter, Sharon Van Etten, and Natalie Prass.
-Today, we’re no longer just writing about albums and singles, but premiering them for tomorrow’s future stars.
-Hard to imagine this has all happened in such a short time, as it seems like only yesterday it started with two guys (Kevin McGowan and Steven Fouchard), a couple of video cameras, and an idea.
+We have profiled thousands of indie artists in their earliest days – from Courtney Barnett, Daughter, and Sharon Van Etten to Natalie Prass, Lucius, and more.
+We love supporting the newcomers we write about today who will become tomorrow’s stars.
+We champion their careers from their tiny dive bar days to their eventual slots headlining festivals.
+It’s hard to believe this has happened in such a short time, as it seems like only yesterday it started with two guys (Kevin McGowan and Steven Fouchard), a fewvideo cameras, and an idea.

-While Kevin and Steven have retired, the site continues to grow thanks to its hardworking and dedicated cast of music junkies (our friends and families call us geeks).
+While Kevin and Steven have retired, the site continues to grow thanks to its dedicated crew of music junkies (our friends and families call us geeks).
 The Revue is now led by Ben Yung, Wendy Redden-Thornton, Rich Moses, and Hollie Daugherty.
-In addition, we have a diverse group of individuals, from clever writers like Michael Jacobe, Nick Lerangis, Flo Bannigan, Jeanette Sangston, and Zac Brydges to talented photographers in Darren Boucher, Dina MacLeod, Gabe Guevara, and Jasper Rain.
+In addition, we have a diverse group of individuals, including writer/singer/musician and actor Nick Lerangis to talented photographers in Darren Boucher, Dina MacLeod, Gabe Guevara, Paul Lyme, and Marcus Jamieson.
+In addition to Ottawa, our family is now based globally: London, UK; the USA (New York, Austin, Chattanooga); and Wellington, New Zealand.

 Sending Us Stuff

-As we have grown, we’re receiving thousands of requests each week.
-We try to listen to everything, although life often gets in the way.
-Because of the high volume, we no longer reply back emails.
-As such, we apologize in advance if you have sent us something and haven’t heard from us.
+We receive tons of requests each week.
+We try to listen to everything, but life often gets in the way.
+Because of the high volume, we simply cannot reply to all emails.
+As such, we apologize in advance if you send us something and haven’t heard from us.
 We do read every email and listen to as much material as sanely possible.

-If you are introducing yourselves to us for the first, please send us only 1 or 2 singles.
+If you are introducing yourselves to us for the first time, please send us only 1 or 2 singles.
 Please do not send full albums.
-Due to the high volume of submissions, we likely will not listen to an entire album from an artist with some we are unfamiliar.
+Due to the high volume of submissions, we likely will not listen to an entire album from an artist with whom we are not familiar.

 Please include the following information when sending material: